stelynx/insanichess/README.md

 ### Future Features

-Currently, the mobile app is still in development.
-Apart from the mobile app, a web version is also going to be available.
-Of course, a backend will be implemented (in Dart) which will provide support for the following:
+Currently, a backend is being implemented (in pure Dart) which will provide support for the following:

 - Multiplayer games.
 - Tournaments.